go to site President

 Georgia Clients Council

-Ms. Harper has long been involved with the Georgia Clients Council in the Waynesboro/Augusta area.
-She has served on the statewide board of the GCC for many years and is currently the state Secretary.
-She is also a community activist and leader and connects her GCC work with service to seniors through the local Area Agency on Aging.
-She was named a 2012 Champion of Justice by GLSP.
+Ms. Harper was long involved with the Georgia Clients Council in the Waynesboro/Augusta area.
+She served on the statewide board of the GCC for many years and was the state Secretary.
+She was also a community activist and leader and connected her GCC work with service to seniors through the local Area Agency on Aging.
+In 2012, she was named a Champion of Justice by GLSP.

 Macon Coalition to End Homelessness